 - 1st reason why ministry failed is denying others a chance to use their gifts,

-- 2nd lack of trust to other leaders,
+- 2nd lack of trust in other leaders,

 - 4th praying one mile long, remember that millions are praying too, and give them a chance to be heard,

-- 5th repetitive request, do not use God’s time, for the things that he already heard.
+- 5th repetitive request: Do not use God’s time for the things he has already heard.
 (Lack of faith),

 - 6th failing to recognize the enemy of faith,

 - 8th lack of knowledge of the word of God,

 If we see a fruit not getting ripe, it could be a slow-learning person or confused about the teachings.
 If there is ambiguity among the audience, encourage them to ask questions.
 We may consider the quality process and practices according to the Word of God.
 Remember that we are in the same boat; no competition, and this is for Christ and His glory, not our glory.
 If we failed, we failed Him more.
 We should make sure that we are correctly using the gifts that God has given to us.
 Then we can rejoice in someone else’s more significant gifts.

 Paul says that we all have different functions in the Body.
 He says that “we have gifts that differ according to the grace given to us” and that we are to exercise these gifts “according to the proportion of [our] faith.”
 Paul talked about various amounts of faith that God has given to those who believe in exercising various spiritual gifts.

 In 1 Corinthians 12:4-6 Paul says, “Now there are varieties of gifts, but the same Spirit.
 And there are varieties of ministries and the same Lord.
 There are various effects, but the same God works all things in all persons.”The talking point here is whether we have the gifts and faith to start and maintain a ministry, large or small groups, and attitude significantly influences achieving success.
 We must remember that everything we have and things to have come from God, according to His sovereign purpose (1 Cor.
 12:11).